 - And why did Judge Rogers declare: “The policy of the government . . . has conformed to the [exciting laws].
 But the fact that the policy of the government . . . has been adverse to limiting freedom of discussion affords little assistance in construing the particular [provisions of the Espionage Act] now under consideration.”

 The answers to these questions, and many others, are revealed in the documents that follow.
 Adriana Mark, head of research and education for the Second Circuit Library, unearthed these documents for us.
 The librarians at the Gallagher Library of the University of Washington School of Law provided additional research.

-This research helped inform the arguments relating to the First Amendment Salon’s November 6, 2017 event, in which the Masses appeal will be reargued in the ceremonial courtroom of the Second Circuit.
-Circuit Judges Robert Sack, Pierre Leval and Reena Raggi will consider the mock re-argument of the case.
-The appellate advocates in the mock trial are: Floyd Abrams on behalf of the Postmaster General and Kathleen Sullivan on behalf of The Masses.
+This research helped inform the arguments relating to the First Amendment Salon’s November 6, 2017 event, in which the Masses appeal was reargued in the ceremonial courtroom of the Second Circuit.
+Circuit Judges Robert Sack, Pierre Leval and Reena Raggi considered the mock reargument of the case.
+The appellate advocates in the mock trial were: Floyd Abrams on behalf of the Postmaster General and Kathleen Sullivan on behalf of The Masses.
 In important part, the event was made possible by the generous assistance of Chief Judge Robert Katzmann and the dedicated work of Lee Levine.